CatedraJuventud/vc/docs/md/docs/workshops/path_tracing.md

 # Path Tracing

+## Problem Statement
+Perform a theoretical investigation of some visibility algorithm or global illumination method.

+## Background

 Path Tracing was the first general-purpose unbiased Monte Carlo light transport algorithm introduced by Kajiya in 1986 that is used in graphics.
 It is similar to ray tracing in which rays are cast from a virtual camera and traced through a simulated scene. the light rays are reduced by a BRDF (Bidirectional Reflectance Distribution Function) to define how much of it will go towards the camera.
 This step is repeated for each pixel in the final image.

 <p align="center">